 (photo credit: Jonathan Goulet)

-An encounter between visual arts and music presides over the approach of composer and sound artist Symon Henry.
+An encounter between visual arts and music presides over the approach of Egypto-québécois composer and sound artist Symon Henry.
 Leaving aside the conventional writing of notes attached to a staff, the Montrealer’s music is rather read and interpreted from a set of drawings forming what is known as the graphic score.
-Inhabited by the worlds of composers Cornelius Cardew and Helmut Lachenmann, then by Cy Twombly’s flowing lines and drawn colours, Henry positions themself in a filiation of the score as a space of precision and freedom, as well as of ambiguity and mixing between canonical genres and influences.
+Inhabited by the worlds of composers Cornelius Cardew, Jennifer Walshe and Cecil Taylor, by the sound world of Egyptian diva Oum Kalthoum, then by Cy Twombly’s flowing lines and drawn colours, Henry positions themself in a filiation of the score as a space of precision and freedom, as well as of ambiguity and mixing between canonical genres and influences.

 Their works reflect an ever-renewed quest for the de-hierarchization of the composer’s authority in favour of working closely with the performers.
 Indeed, their scores require great precision from the musicians, but also call for so-called non-traditional playing techniques (breath control for wind instruments or exploration of friction for strings, for example) aimed at taking into account the performance personally and intimately.
 The basics of understanding the scores remain simple and intuitive: the horizontal axis indicates duration and the vertical axis indicates the pitch of a sound, while a dark line calls for a louder sound, a thinner and blurred line, a softer sound.
 It is therefore to a look in the form of listening, at once curious, generous and intuitive, that the composer invites us.